 - Applied GCSEs will not be considered.

-Pearson BTEC National Level 3 Extended Diploma (180 Credits) in either Health and Social Care or Sport and Exercise Science D*D*D*.
+BTEC Level 3 National Extended Diploma (180 credits) in Health and Social Care or Sport and Exercise Science will be considered at grade DDD.

 |Scottish Higher/Advanced Higher||Advanced Highers: ABB to include Biology or PE.